Syedlukhman/Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Express.js files

+Find and save the node.js files in the folder Backend

+## Sever side development

+Run command `npm test` to run the server on 'localhost://3000'.
+The files will automatically reload if any chages are made.